 Pigneto - San Lorenzo

-Its name, Pigneto, derives from the long row of Pine trees planted by the Caballini Family along the wall of the eighteenth century Villa Serventi.
+Pigneto extends from Piazzale Labicano between Via Prenestina, Via Casilina and Via dell'Acqua Bullicante, to form a triangle.
+Its name derives from a long row of pine trees planted by the Caballini family, placed along the wall of the 18nth-century Villa Serventi.